davidsulc/img_wizard_challenge/README.md

 ## Quick Start

-From within the project directory, create a release (Unix systems only at this time) with `mix release`.
+From within the project directory, create a release (Unix systems only at this time) with `MIX_ENV=prod mix release`.

 You can then start the server on the port of your choosing (e.g. port 4040):